-The track crosses the creek once time over a metal bridge, before reaching Strickland Forest Road a few hundred metres above the Banksia Picnic Area.
+The track crosses the creek over a metal bridge, before reaching Strickland Forest Road a few hundred metres above the Banksia Picnic Area.

-I’ll have to come back to do the Arboretum Track, which goes through Australia’s oldest arboretum (starting from the lower Stoney Creek Carpark).
+You can also do a shorter loop along the Arboretum Track which starts from the lower Stoney Creek Carpark, and goes through Australia’s oldest arboretum.
 All the other walks from the upper carpark have been quite different and worth doing; the only section that was a little boring was the Cabbage Tree Trail.
 If doing this loop again, I would descend from the Strickland Falls Trail to the Stoney Creek Trail and cut out this track.

 0.0km Banksia Picnic Area - start of Strickland Falls Track 0.8km Strickland Falls 1.6km Junction with Cabbage Tree Trail 1.7km Gosford Lookout.
 Start of Cabbage Tree Track.
 2.9km Turn onto Stoney Creek Trail.
 3.9km Junction with Arboretum Track 4.0km Stoney Creek Carpark.
 Start of Ridge to Rainforest Track.
 6.3km Strickland Forest Road 6.5km Banksia Picnic Area

 - Forestry NSW – Strickland State Forest web page

 For a loop through the lower (southern) section of Strickland Forest, have at look at the Arboretum Track.